Ladysnake/Cardinal-Components-API/README.md

 ## Adding the API to your buildscript:

+*The following instructions are for versions 6.0 and up.
+For previous versions, refer to [this table on the website](https://ladysnake.org/wiki/cardinal-components-api/dev-install#previous-maven-coordinates).*

 Latest versions of Cardinal Components API are available on the Ladysnake maven:
 ```gradle
 repositories {